DEPRESSION AND RA

 Add a quality supplement to your diet each day.

 Get your vitamin D levels tested, and maintain a healthy level through exposure to the sun.

 Stress causes disruption in the intestines.
 Energy healing can be a very effective method to combat stress and I recommend something called EFT (Emotional Freedom Techniques) for this.
 For people who don’t know what EFT is you can search and learn about it.
-I use EFT myself and find it so helpful, and it really doesn’t take much time or effort.
+I use EFT myself and find it so helpful that I trained and became an EFT Practitioner to enable me to help others.

 Meditation is an excellent form of freeing the mind and body of stress and can be helpful.